 West Portal Lutheran is an academically focused school, and we challenge our students to strive for excellence in a nurturing Christ-centered atmosphere.
 It is our goal to have WPLS students prepared to meet the challenges of the best San Francisco Bay Area high schools and possess the foundational skills needed for College or University education and ultimately the student’s chosen vocation.

 West Portal Lutheran is committed to equipping our students with the skills they will need to be productive 21st century learners.
 We work to develop a curriculum that will enable our students to develop critical thinking and problem solving skills, interpersonal collaboration, the ability to access and analyze information, and effective oral and written communication.
 Our teachers’ professional development is focused on educating the 21st century learner.

-Based on the California State Curriculum and Instruction frameworks, the WPLS curriculum includes a program of traditional academic studies including language arts, mathematics, science, social studies, and foreign languages (German and Spanish).
+Based on the California State Curriculum and Instruction frameworks, the WPLS curriculum includes a program of traditional academic studies including language arts, mathematics, science, social studies, and world languages (Mandarin and Spanish).
 Music, art, physical education, and computer classes are also taught to enrich and balance the students’ academic experience.
 Students receive religious teaching through study of the Bible and Luther’s Catechism.